vwala/docs/content/merchant/paying-commission.md

 *Sample text*
 > I run an online business.
 We have a team of influencer marketers who promote our products in exchange for commission.
 Please enable the PayPal payouts technology for my account.
 It is essential to simplifying the bulk payment of our influencers.
 Thankyou

-#### Create a PayPal REST API app
+#### Step 3: Create a PayPal REST API app

-**In vwa.la**

-- Go to `my account > store settings > payments`.
-- In the `PayPal setup` section, choose `advanced`.
-This will prompt you to enter a PayPal client Id and secret.
-- To create these values, you must now go to https://developer.paypal.com/developer/applications/

-**In PayPal**
+**Go to PayPal**

-- Go to the `REST API apps` section
+- Go to https://developer.paypal.com/developer/applications/ and in the left menu, click `My Apps & Credentials`.
 ![](/images/merchant/pp-apps.png)
+- The main section header will say `My Apps & Credentials`.
+Below it, there will a `sandbox` and a `live` button.
+- Click the `live`  button.
-- Click `Create App` to create a new PayPal REST application.
+- Click `Create App` to create a new `live` PayPal REST application and enter the following:
 ![](/images/merchant/pp-new-app.png)
    - Name: `vwala commission payments` (optional)
-   - Email: Your business account email address
+   - Email: *Your PayPal business account's email address*
    - Save the form
-- Open the app that you have just created
+- Open the app that you have just created.
+You should now see the applications' `client id` and `secret`.
+You will need to click `show` to reveal the secret.
-   - On the top right, select `live`.
-You can ignore the `sandbox` section, this is for app testing only.
-   - Copy and paste `client id` and `secret` fields into the `vwa.la > my account > store settings > payments` form.
+   - Copy and paste the `client id` and `secret` fields into the `vwa.la > my account > store settings > payments` form (instructions below).
    ![](/images/merchant/pp-live-credentials.png)
    - Ensure that the following options are enabled for the application.
    ![](/images/merchant/pp-live-settings.png)

-**In vwa.la**
+**Go to vwa.la**

-- Click `test` within the vwa.la form to validate that the copied values are correct.
+- Go to `my account > store settings > payments`.
+- In the `PayPal setup` section, choose `advanced`.
+This will prompt you to copy & paste your PayPal `client Id` and `secret` from the previous step.
+- To verify that your setup is correct, click `test`
 - Click `save`.
 ![](/images/merchant/pp-setup.png)